chwar/XRUI/README.md

 ## Acknowledgements
 - Thanks to [katas94](https://gist.github.com/katas94/7b220a591215efc36110860a0b1125eb) for the inspiration on interfacing XRUI with Unity Event Handlers and the XR Interaction package.
-- Also thanks to [mattvr](https://gist.github.com/mattvr/8cdcc922d1a75d0a7a7abf5d46e23ef0) for their gist to create curved panels.
+- Thanks to [mattvr](https://gist.github.com/mattvr/8cdcc922d1a75d0a7a7abf5d46e23ef0) for their gist to create curved panels.
+- Thanks to [swifter14](https://forum.unity.com/threads/lock-auto-rotation-on-android-doesnt-work.842893/) for the fix on Android auto-rotation lock.

 ## Roadmap
 - Grid system for World UI